aws-samples/annotate-medical-images-in-dicom-server-and-build-ml-models-on-amazon-sagemaker/README.md

 Take a note of the outputs of CFN deployment, including SMGTLabelingExecutionRole and SageMakerAnnotationS3Bucket names:
 ![smcfnoutputs](Figures/SMCFNoutputs.png)

+The manifest.json file generated earlier will be uploaded the the SageMakerAnnotationS3Bucket.

 ### Create Custom Label Job in SageMaker GroundTruth

 - Upload the input manifest.json file generated earlier to the SageMakerAnnotationS3Bucket